IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

+* *Premise 2: "If God is perfectly just, He cannot punish an innocent person"*
 * **Who determines what is just?** God Himself is the source of moral duties
-* Anselm, Turretin, and classical theorists all held some form of Divine Command Theory
-* God has no moral duties to fulfill — He acts in accord with His nature, not under external law
+* God has no moral duties — He acts in accord with His nature, not external law
 * Examples of God's unique prerogatives:
-  * Commanding Abraham to sacrifice Isaac (Genesis 22) — duty overrides the natural prohibition on murder
+  * Abraham commanded to sacrifice Isaac (Genesis 22) — duty overrides prohibition on murder
-  * Refusing Moses' offer to die for Israel (Exodus 32) — God reserves substitution to Himself
+  * Moses' offer to die for Israel refused (Exodus 32) — God reserves substitution
 * **Grotius:** God may forbid human substitution yet exercise it Himself

 ---